-Prior to/while seeking an internship, you must meet with the internship coordinator, Oriana Gatta, to discuss your interests and goals for the internship.
+Prior to/while seeking an internship, you should meet with the BA

-You, the student, in conjunction with the internship coordinator, are expected to seek your own internship location.
+You, the student, are expected to seek your own internship location.
 There are several sources of information you may refer to in order to identify potential internship sites.

 After securing an internship site, you must complete and submit the following two forms to the internship coordinator: